HuAi02/HuAi02/README.md

 - 👋 Hi, I’m @HuAi02
 - 👀 I’m interested in Artificial Intelligence
 - 🌱 I’m currently learning Computer Science
-- 📫 Feel free to reach me on LinkedIn
+- 📫 Feel free to reach me on LinkedIn at https://www.linkedin.com/in/kekmh/

 <!---
 HuAi02/HuAi02 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.